Contents

 The command to build wordpress in docker run format is as follows:

-docker run --name=wordpress -d --restart=always --net=public-net \ -p 8080:80 \ # maps the host port 8080 to the container's port 80.
-Please select the host port according to the actual environment. -v /docker/wordpress/html:/var/www/html \ # maps the directory created on the host to the specified path wordpress in the container
+`docker run --name=wordpress -d --restart=always --net=public-net -p 8080:80 #` maps port 8080 on the host machine to port 80 in the container.
+Please choose the appropriate host port based on your environment. `-v /docker/wordpress/html:/var/www/html #` maps a directory created on the host machine to the specified path `wordpress` inside the container.

 Note: Please delete the comment after #